Helichrysum petiolare: Ritual uses

 Euphoria, ecstasy, uncontrolled giggling and sedation are commonly experienced by people inhaling imphepho smoke.
 Violent mood swings, mental confusion and personality changes have not been reported.
 Other symptoms may be more rare and are normally seen in connection to the African traditional beliefs, mild hallucinations (such as seeing everything bathed in a gentle golden light) are seen as 'visions' and "speaking in tongues" has been known.
 Whether these are a result of the effects of the plant or of the psychological state of those involved in the rituals is uncertain.
 There is no evidence that even prolonged heavy use of imphepho can lead to any sort of physical or psychological dependency and there is no evidence of any health problems arising from prolonged use (apart from those associated with smoke inhalation perhaps).

 Imphepho is an important part of African traditional medicine and rituals and the plant is revered, however little to no effort is made to protect areas in which the plant commonly grows.
 This may be because the plant is very common in Southern Africa.
 Although the use of imphepho in rituals and ceremonies is normally associated with African traditional beliefs, it is often burned as incense in South African Christian churches.
 Here it is assumed that its use is similar to that of frankincense and not associated with honouring the ancestors.
 The plant is commonly available and seldom sold for much money, it is difficult to say whether it is seen as a 'holy' or 'sacred' plant.
 The plant is believed to increase the spiritual awareness and psychic abilities of those who use it.

 South African law protects the right of individuals to burn imphepho as part of ceremonies and rituals associated with traditional beliefs.

-The dried bundle of imphepho is usually burnt in the middle of a (typically badly ventilated) room or hut in a potsherd.
+The dried bundle of imphepho is usually burnt in the middle of a (typically barely-ventilated) room or hut in a potsherd.
 Smoking imphepho through a pipe or in a cigarette is unknown.
 The smoke has a smell which is not always liked by everyone, it has been described as being similar to mildew and camphor with fenugreek overtones.